sbcshop/Raspberry-Pi-Pico-Breadboard-Kit/README.md

 * Copy paste code in ide and choose interpreter as MicroPython (Raspberry Pi pico).
 * Click on green play button to run example on Pico Breadboard Kit.

-Note: External components can be connected with Pico Breadboard kit via 400 points breradboard.
+Note: External components can be connected with Pico Breadboard kit via 400 points breadboard.